Olaw1/vkb/README.md

 By default the keyboard has the nordic alphabets, but these can be easily changed (by modifying the values in the script itself).

 WARNING: the library doesn't differentiate between devices and the behavior of the website is affected by the keyboard.
 Device detection is up to you.
+This is not a problem if your website is designed only for touch screens from the get-go.

 #### Use cases: